Frequently Asked Questions

 How can my pet and I be a therapy animal team at Phoenix Children’s Hospital?

 First, you and your pet become nationally registered as a therapy animal team.
-Our Paws Can Heal therapy animal teams are nationally registered and have 6 to 12 months of experience as a therapy animal team.
+Our Paws Can Heal therapy animal teams are nationally registered and have 6 to 12 months of experience as a therapy animal team in a healthcare setting.

 How can my pet and I become a registered animal assisted therapy team?